 - Daily visitors: The total number of unique devices that viewed your store in a day.

-- Views: The number of views that a page received within a certain time period (includes repeated views).
+- Views: The number of views that a page received within a certain period (includes repeated views).

 - Sales: The total estimated sales that your products received from visitors within 14 days of their last visit.